 Projected Job Growth

-As law firms work to reduce the cost of providing legal services, tasks previously delegated to attorneys may be absorbed into the paralegal role in order to make law practices more cost-effective.
-In addition, corporations are expected to expand the use internal legal departments rather than seeking more costly outside counsel.
+In May 2017, the Bureau of Labor Statistics reported 940 paralegals and legal assistants employed in Montana.2 As law firms work to reduce the cost of providing legal services, tasks previously delegated to attorneys may be absorbed into the paralegal role in order to make law practices more cost-effective.
+In addition, corporations are expected to expand the use of internal legal departments rather than seeking more costly outside counsel.
 These trends should drive the creation of new positions for paralegals and legal assistants.
-In May 2012, the US Bureau of Labor Statistics estimated 17% employment growth for paralegals and legal assistants nationwide from 2012 to 2022.2 The Montana Department of Labor and Industry has projected even stronger growth for paralegal jobs in Montana, with a predicted 23.5% job growth rate from 2014 to 2024.1
+The Bureau of Labor Statistics estimates 15% employment growth for paralegals and legal assistants nationwide from 2016 to 2026.3 Stronger growth is projected for paralegal jobs in Montana, with a predicted 17.9% job growth rate during the same period.1

 Montana Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 950 paralegals and legal assistants employed in Montana.3 The average paralegal salary in Montana was reported at $44,180.3 Though this annual wage is lower than the national median paralegal wage of $48,350, this likely reflects the relatively low cost of living in Montana.4 Additionally, the average paralegal salary in Montana is higher in urban areas.
-Paralegals in Billings earn a reported average of $50,960, while paralegals in the Great Falls area earn a similar average of $50,940.4 Overall, the job and salary outlook for paralegals and legal assistants in Montana is positive.
+The average paralegal salary in Montana was reported at $43,570 in 2017.3 Though this annual wage is lower than the national median paralegal wage of $53,910, this likely reflects the relatively low cost of living in Montana.2 Additionally, the average paralegal salary in Montana is higher in urban areas.
+Paralegals in Billings earn a reported average of $49,070, while paralegals in the Great Falls area earn a similar average of $53,670.4 Overall, the job and salary outlook for paralegals and legal assistants in Montana is positive.